polmic/todo-ng/README.md

 A simple Angular 8 TodoList.

-Data is retrived from a [SpringBoot API] (https://github.com/polmic/todo-sb).
+Data is retrived from a [SpringBoot API](https://github.com/polmic/todo-sb).

 Features:
 - Display the todos